Obmondo/kubeaid/README.md

 ## Technical details on the features

-Read here for current status on all features of k8id
+Read here for current status on all features of kubeaid

 ### Setup of k8s clusters on physical servers and in cloud providers

-K8id support both physical server (on-premise or at e.g. [Hetzner.com](https://hetzner.com)) and cloud providers like Azure AKS, Amazon AWS or Google GCE.
+KubeAid support both physical server (on-premise or at e.g. [Hetzner.com](https://hetzner.com)) and cloud providers like Azure AKS, Amazon AWS or Google GCE.

 We currently integrate Terraform, for setting up AKS cluster in Azure, and use kOPS for k8s in AWS and GCP